 Three tabs each strap

 Commonly referred to as “Blue Beard” Stratos, this figure is quite rare and difficult to find.
+The reason that it’s rare is that it seems to be a factory paint error – early Stratos prototypes all have blue goggles and a gray beard.
+It seem that the error was caught very quickly, which is why so few of these figures are around.
 From the beginning, Stratos was available with either blue wings and a red backpack, or red wings and a blue backpack.
 This continued throughout the production run.

 V2: Short Strap